 CAUTION: There are certain precautions to keep in mind when draining your hot tub.
 If it is extremely cold, and the hot tub is outdoors, freezing could occur in the lines or the equipment.
-On the other hand, if it is hot outdoors, do not leave the hot tub's surface exposed to direct sunlight for long periods.
+On the other hand, if it is hot outdoors, do not leave the hot tubs surface exposed to direct sunlight for long periods.

-To drain your Sweetwater hot tub, open the equipment access panel and locate the drain hose (see Illustration 1).
+To drain your Sweetwater hot tub, pull out the external drain cap attached to the drain hose (see Illustration 1).
 Raise the end of the drain hose above the water level, remove the cap and connect a garden hose.
 Lay the garden hose out to drain the hot tub.

 Be sure to disconnect the garden hose and replace the cap before refilling.

-After refilling, turn power back on.
-Page 20
+After refilling, turn power back on